NOLAN M. KAVANAGH

 oil on canvas

-This scene depicts the disgusting practice during the slave trade when traders would throw (living) slaves overboard to collect the insurance money.
+“The Slave Ship” is intense.
+It depicts the disgusting practice during the slave trade of throwing (living) enslaved people overboard to collect insurance money.
+The scene is frantic and depraved.